 The Medical Devices industry has experienced tremendous local and international growth in recent years.
 The DTI has also recognised this as a key industry in SA.
-Within SU, there have been noticeable increases in the numbers of requests from multi-disciplinary students for new BME degrees.
+Within SU, there have been noticeable increases in the numbers of requests from multi-disciplinary students for new Biomedical Engineering (BME) degrees.

 The Strategic Objective

-The IBE’s vision is to become a lighthouse of academic excellence, in both the students it graduates and the research it develops, with a focus on solving African problems.
+The Institute for Biomedical Engineering’s (IBE) vision is to become a lighthouse of academic excellence, in both the students it graduates and the research it develops, with a focus on solving African problems.

 - We will offer new post-graduate interdisciplinary BME degrees and a steady stream of academic research and publications in international journals.

 - We will unify the efforts of different departments/faculties through the interdisciplinary practice of BME, to produce research and innovations to better society.

 - We will strengthen staff and student diversity.

 - We will actively seek and engage with staff and students from diverse communities, including those previously disadvantaged .
 This is in alignment with our existing African and International collaboration network.
 We are a member of the African BME Consortium (ABEC) and the ARUA network.